This post has already been read 1846 times!

 Once you know your career goal, which should be SMART, compare your present skills and experience to that required for successful goal achievement.

-Honestly look at your present situation and determine if there are gaps in what you need to be able to do and what you are able to do.
+Honestly look at your present situation.
+Determine if there are gaps in what you need to be able to do and what you are able to do.

 Identify the skill gaps requiring to be covered by further professional development